 Forest Certification

-Managing some of the most commercially productive forests in the United States, DNR works hard to ensure that products for business, home construction, or weekend projects are grown and harvested to protect core environmental and social values.
+DNR works hard to ensure that products for business, home construction, or weekend projects are grown and harvested to protect core environmental and social values.
 From structural lumber to paper, consumers have a choice to purchase products that promote responsible management of the world's forests.
-Buyers can do their part by asking for FSC- and SFI®-certified products.
+Buyers can do their part by asking for FSC and SFI-certified products.
 To obtain a list of FSC- and SFI-certified timber sales, please visit our timber sales webpages.

-To learn more about chain-of-custody and demonstrating that your timber is derived from a responsibly managed forest and/or to learn more about becoming a “program participant” in the FSC program, please visit us.fsc.org.
+To learn more about chain-of-custody and demonstrating that your timber is derived from a responsibly managed forest and/or to learn more about becoming a “program participant” in the FSC program, please visit us.fsc.org/en-us.

-To learn more about chain-of-custody and demonstrating that your timber is derived from a responsibly managed forest and/or to learn more about becoming a “program participant” in the SFI program, please visit https://forests.org/
+To learn more about chain-of-custody and demonstrating that your timber is derived from a responsibly managed forest and/or to learn more about becoming a “program participant” in the SFI program, please visit forests.org.

 Informational Material